Engee documentation

 No

-# Constant coefficient — tyre rolling resistance coefficient
+# Constant coefficient — coefficient of rolling resistance of the tire

 Details

-The value of the constant coefficient for calculating the tyre rolling resistance.
+The value of a constant coefficient for calculating rolling resistance.

 Dependencies

-To use this parameter, set the Resistance model parameters to Constant coefficient.
+To use this parameter, set the Resistance model parameter to Constant coefficient.

 Default value